supersimplesuper/docs/website/docs/software_partners/how_to_guides/update_details/index.md

 ## Additional notes

-- We do not support SMSF funds being supplied yet.
-If you would like to support this then please get in touch with us.
 - We only support passing in one existing fund.
 If you have employees with more than one then please get in touch with us.